Home » Recipes » Breakfast » Oatmeal » Blueberry Banana Baked Protein Oatmeal

 Bowl of oats with wooden spoon

-Soak the oats.
-Combine the oats and boiling water in a mixing bowl.
-Let the oats soak for 10 to 15 minutes.
+• Soak the oats.
+Combine the oats and boiling water in a bowl and soak for 10 to 15 minutes.

-Combine the rest of the ingredients.
-Mash the banana in a separate bowl, then stir in the flax egg, syrup, and protein powder.
-Pour this mixture into the bowl with the oats, then stir in the remaining ingredients.
+• Combine the rest of the ingredients.
+Mash the banana, then stir in the flax egg, syrup, and protein powder.
+Pour this into the bowl with the oats.
+Stir in the remaining ingredients.

-Bake.
-Pour the oat mixture into a 9×13 baking dish, top with sliced bananas and blueberries if desired, and bake for 30 to 35 minutes, or until set.
+• Bake.
+Pour the protein oat mixture into a baking dish, top with the fruit, and bake for 30 to 35 minutes, or until set.
 Cool slightly, then cut and serve.

 Two plates of healthy baked oatmeal topped with bananas and coconut